Skip to main content

 • dbo.tsf_original_login()

-1. Format the task parameters.
+8. Format the task parameters.
 The following fields are available:

 Settings when setting up a task parameter

-Create task look-ups
+Create a task lookup

-To create a task look-up:
+To create a task lookup:

 menu Processes > Tasks > tab Default > tab Task look-ups > tab Form